-In the face of the nation’s heightened concern over possible terrorist attacks, Washington College’s Office of Public Safety would like all members of the campus community to be aware of our communication procedure in case of a local, state or national crisis.
+Washington College Department of Public Safety would like all members of the campus community to be aware of our communication procedure in case of a local, state or national emergency.

-In the case of a local, regional or national emergency that could affect our campus community, communications, updates and instructions will be sent to our students and employees through the WAC Alerts system.
+In the case of an emergency that could affect our campus community, communications, updates and instructions will be sent to our students and employees through the WAC Alerts system.
 WAC Alerts is the College’s self-service, web-based, emergency notification system that sends instant alerts to registered users.

-WAC Alerts works by sending a message to all standard text communication devices: mobile phones (via SMS text messages, voice and voice mail), land phones, e-mail accounts, RSS readers, test pagers, wireless pagers, wireless PDAs, and web site pages.
+WAC Alerts works by sending a message to all standard text communication devices: mobile phones (via SMS text messages, voice and voice mail), land phones, e-mail accounts, and web pages.
 It is a cross-carrier mobile service, so it does not matter which phone provider you use.

-All Washington College students, faculty and staff can self manage their accounts to register or deactivate the service, update phone numbers, email addresses, etc. Those who register can also include phone numbers or email addresses for parents, spouses or others if they want.
-All email addresses for students, faculty and staff, as well as office and dorm room phone numbers, are pre-loaded into the system.
+All Washington College students, faculty, and staff can self manage their accounts to register or deactivate the service, update phone numbers, email addresses, etc. Those who register can also include phone numbers or email addresses for parents, spouses, or others if they choose.
+All email addresses for students, faculty and staff, as well as office numbers, are pre-loaded into the system.